Summer break

 Takumi (pseudonym) is in his mid-20s and has always lived in his hometown.
 He decided to attend a university nearby, and when he graduated, he realized that he would like to live and work in his hometown.
 He has always been interested in photography, but never thought he could earn a living from it.
 Through contacts with artists, he learned that there are people who live in the countryside but also work for clients in the city and make a living from their art.
 He got his first commission through a friend, and since then he has been booked by local businesses and families, but also has commissions outside his home prefecture.
 In addition to his commissioned work, he also photographs the everyday lives of locals and has had several exhibitions showing his work.
 Many of his photographs are shared on Instagram.

 The promotional material provided by rural prefectures and cities aimed at attracting new residents often only reaches a small number of people, but Yuri and Takumi’s pictures on Instagram have a much larger audience.
 A local government official told me that self-promotion of the experiences of urban-rural migrants in the countryside through social media is much more effective than the videos of local or prefectural governments distributed through YouTube or their official websites.
-For Yuri, who was drawn to the countryside through images she shared on Instagram, which she now produces and shares herself, this is the magic of social media.
+For Yuri, who was attracted to the countryside by images others shared on Instagram, and who now produces and shares such images herself, this is the magic of social media.